Prelude to the Battle of Pea Ridge

 On December 25, Halleck issued Special Orders, No. 92 (Department of the Missouri) assigning Brigadier General Samuel R. Curtis to command the District of Southwest Missouri.
 Curtis assumed command of the Army of the Southwest on December 28 and immediately dispatched a cavalry expedition toward Price’s headquarters at Springfield.
 Curtis instructed Colonel E. A. Carr:

 You are expected to go beyond Springfield, or as far as to feel the enemy, and, if in broken ranks, fall on him and cut him to pieces.
 If found in superior numbers, and with artillery and infantry in force, you will not give him battle, but strive to draw him up by cautions and safe retrograde movements.

-On January 13, 1862, Halleck wired Major General George B. McClellan (who had replaced Winfield Scott as General-in-Chief of the Army) that:
+On January 13, 1862, Halleck wired Major General George B. McClellan — who had replaced Winfield Scott as General-in-Chief of the Army — and informed him:

 Our cavalry sent to Springfield found Price in strong force.
 They have been obliged to fall back to Lebanon and probably to the Gasconade.
 I have ordered General Curtis to move forward with all his infantry and artillery.
 His force will not be less than 12,000.

 Halleck’s order set the Pea Ridge Campaign into action.